solislemuslab/potato-seed-cert/README.md

 # Contributions

-Users interested in expanding functionalities in Potato-Seed-Cert are welcome to do so.
+Users interested in expanding functionalities in `Potato-Seed-Dashboard` are welcome to do so.
-See details on how to contribute in [CONTRIBUTING.md](https://github.com/solislemuslab/potato-seed-cert/blob/master/CONTRIBUTING.md)
+See details on how to contribute in [CONTRIBUTING.md](https://github.com/solislemuslab/potato-seed-cert/blob/master/CONTRIBUTING.md).

 # License
-Potato-Seed-Cert is licensed under the [GNU General Public ](https://www.gnu.org/licenses/) licence. &copy; SolisLemus lab projects (2021)
+`Potato-Seed-Dashboard` is licensed under the [GNU General Public ](https://www.gnu.org/licenses/) licence. &copy; SolisLemus lab projects (2021).

 # Feedback, issues and questions